 I decided to take the CASP exam for only one reason…

 Plain and Simple – I thought that I would have a better chance to pass the CASP than the CISSP.
-I heard that the CISSP was one of the most difficult and dreaded tests.
+I heard that the CISSP was one of the most challenging and dreaded tests.
 I heard story after story about people failing the CISSP.
 I heard about one persistent person who was scheduled to take the CISSP for the 5th time.
 Then I heard he failed it again.

-So, I was literally scared to take the CISSP exam.
+So, I was scared to take the CISSP exam.
 I did not think that I had what it takes to pass the test.

 I did not hear the same things about the CASP.
-In fact, I did not know a single person who had the CASP certification.
+I did not know a single person who had the CASP certification.
 I also did not know anyone who took the test.
 I did not hear any test horror stories.
 I was uninformed, but I made the choice that was logical to me.
 I would study for the CASP and try to pass it.

-The CASP exam in a nutshell.
+The CASP exam in a nutshell:

 I believe that the CASP exam can be described as the test that should follow after you successfully pass the Security+ exam.